Canop/bacon/website/docs/community.md

 The screen isn't cleaned until the compilation is finished to prevent useful information from being replaced by the lines of an unfinished computation.

-Errors are displayed before warnings because you usually want to fix them first.
+Errors and test failures are displayed before warnings because you usually want to fix them first.

 Rendering is adapted to the dimensions of the terminal to ensure you get a proper usable report.
 And bacon manages rewrapping on resize.